goncalomb/sane-wasm/README.md

 It supports USB scanners on browser environments through the [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) and on Node.js using [node-usb](https://github.com/node-usb/node-usb).

 This works by compiling all SANE backends (and required dependencies) to WebAssembly using Emscripten.
-The other key piece is @RReverser's [bridge from libusb to WebUSB](https://github.com/libusb/libusb/pull/1057) ([1](https://web.dev/porting-libusb-to-webusb/)/[2](https://web.dev/porting-gphoto2-to-the-web/)) with [some patching](https://github.com/goncalomb/sane-wasm/issues/1) to support multi-threading.
+The other key piece is @RReverser's bridge from libusb to WebUSB ([article](https://web.dev/articles/porting-libusb-to-webusb)/[article](https://web.dev/articles/porting-gphoto2-to-the-web)/[code](https://github.com/libusb/libusb/pull/1057)/[code](https://github.com/libusb/libusb/pull/1339)) for direct USB access.

 Right now, it includes [all backends](http://www.sane-project.org/lists/sane-backends-cvs.html) that have support for at least one USB device ([genesys is not included due to issues](https://github.com/goncalomb/sane-wasm/issues/3)).
 No [external backends](http://www.sane-project.org/lists/sane-backends-external.html) are included at the moment.